ViktorOsadsky/buildtutor/SETUP.md

 Codex docs first.

 **VS Code:** copy `mcp-config-examples/vscode.mcp.json` to `.vscode/mcp.json`
-in the demo project.
+in the project you want to build with buildtutor.
 Verify `servers` vs `mcpServers` against current docs before relying on it live.

 The dashboard listens on the exact port from `BUILDTUTOR_WEB_PORT` or `3333`.
 If that port is already in use, the launcher clears the old process first and